 From the south: Take Loop 101 Price Freeway North and then Loop 202 Red Mountain Freeway West.
 Exit at Priest Road and turn right on Priest, which becomes Galvin Parkway.
 Signs will direct you to the garden.

 Every day except for July 4, Thanksgiving Day and December 25.
-The Garden opens at 7 a.m. and closes at 8 p.m.
+The Garden opens at 8 a.m. and closes at 8 p.m.
+In the summer months, it opens at 7 a.m.
 Some trails close early in the evening.
 There may be some days when the garden, or a part of the garden, is closed for a special event.

-No, there is an admission charge to visit the Desert Botanical Garden.
-The only exception to that is that one day per month, on the second Tuesday of the month, admission for everyone is free from 8 a.m. to 8 p.m.
+One day per month, on the second Tuesday of the month, admission for everyone is free from 8 a.m. to 8 p.m.
 Some special exhibits may have an additional charge.
-Tickets can be purchased on their website.
+See their website for current admission rates and to purchase tickets.

 - Wear comfortable walking shoes.